 For context, I was a French sole student at Oxford meaning I only studied one language, but two is the norm.
 This doesn’t mean I got away with only doing half the work, it just means that I did more French literature than the average Modern Languages student.
 Where others had languages classes for say Spanish or Italian, I ended up studying French linguistics and Medieval French translation.
 Fun, fun, fun.

 How is the course structured?

-Third year is the year abroad, which is your chance to really improve your language skills.
+Third year of French at Oxford is the year abroad, which is your chance to really improve your language skills.
 There are many different options for what to do and where to go during this year and I believe that the year abroad at Oxford is more flexible than at other universities because it is basically entirely organised yourself.
 Popular choices include: teaching English, work experience or study.

 After your year abroad, it’s time to get back to the real world and sit those dreaded finals.
 As I said, the content you learn in second year is examined at the end of fourth year so forward thinkers (i.e. not me) spend the lead up to fourth year going over what they learnt in second year.
 The first term of fourth year is usually spent learning more content, much the same as any term of your second year.
 For most people, the second term is the “thesis” term.
 Linguistics don’t write theses in the same way that History or English students do, but most people tend to use this term to prepare a piece of work of around 8000 words.

 Lastly, comes finals term.
 The worst term of any Oxford Student’s time at university.
 For many Oxonians, the most stressful time of their life.
 (Seriously I’ve lost count of the number of Oxford grads who have told me that nothing is worse than finals so it’s only up from here).
 Modern Linguists usually sit exams in 5th and 6th week which gives you a decent amount of time to prepare and plenty of time for fun when finals are over.